 Every wound, whether big or small, needs to be taken seriously and requires special care and treatment while the body helps heal itself.
-As I have treated many wounds over the years, I have seen much confusion with my patients regarding proper care of their wounds.
+We have treated many wounds over the years and have seen much confusion among patients regarding proper care of their wounds.

-MYTH #1: Rubbing alcohol and/or hydrogen peroxide are great wound cleansers.
+Myth: Rubbing alcohol and/or hydrogen peroxide are great wound cleansers.

-MYTH #2: Topical or oral antibiotics should always be used to help heal a wound.
+Myth: Topical or oral antibiotics should always be used to help heal a wound.

 Fact: While there are times when antibiotics may be necessary to help heal a wound, antibiotics should only be used if the wound is infected and should only be used for 7-10 days.

 Fact: Not true!
 A scab develops when the wound is allowed to dry up.
 Scabs make it more difficult for new skins cells to protect the wound.

-MYTH #4: Keep the wound open to air and let it dry out.
+Myth: Keep the wound open to air and let it dry out.